- Coordinated person-centred health care

 Ontario’s 74 Community Health Centres are governed by volunteer boards of directors and have provided services in Ontario for more than 30 years.
 Community Health Centres employ mulit-disciplinary teams of health care providers such as nurse practitioners, social workers, dietitians, health promoters and physicians.
 The CHC team members work collaboratively to provide primary care, health promotion and community development programs and services to priority populations.

 The catchment area of the Oxford County Community Health Centre is all of Oxford County.
 Primary care will be offered to residents of Oxford County who are members of the identified priority populations.
 The priority populations are those residents living within the identified catchment area, who are not registered with a primary healthcare practitioner; and also experience other barriers to accessing primary healthcare.

 - Persons experiencing mental health challenges

 - Families with low incomes

 - People who are not insured (do not have access to OHIP)

 In addition to primary care services, we offer a range of health program to anyone who wants to achieve their health care goals such as: meal planning, food budgeting, stress management, living with a chronic condition, learning opportunities specifically for youth.
-Programs at a Glance will provide an overview of what is available to help you achieve your health goals.

 Quality Improvement Plans